jotpowers/College-Grads/healthcare.md

 * Sign up for the *expensive* dental
 * Sign up for the *expensive* vision
 * If you have a flexible spending account:
-  * Put a few hundred to cover glasses/co-pays in to gain some tax advantage.
+  * Put a few hundred dollars in to cover glasses/co-pays for a tax advantage

 If you need more than that, you're going to need to read the rest of this.